Faronnnn/OmadaWebsiteTests/README.md

 ### 2 week:
 Writing PageObjects, test scenarios and implementation of these tests.
 Omada's website has almost no ID's so creating selectors were quite time consuming.
 ### 3 week:
 In order to give as simple as possible ability to pick Browsers in which tests are running I decided to change adapter to SpecFlow+Runner which required to gave up NUnit.
 Last 2 days I had to figureout the correct configurations for the Browsers (firefox was not willing to cooperate with files downloading).
+Also in the last 2 day Git repository has crashed on me so I had to create a new one so there is lack of history of many commits done during the development process.

 ## Tests
 ### General info: